Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-We construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $N_1$ throuh a vertex $v$ having face-sequence $(3, 12^2)$ and then cutting it along a green coloured cycle of type $N_1$ where the beginning adjacent face to black coloured cycle is a 3-gon.
+Now construct an $M(i,j,k)$ representation of $M$, as in previous subsections, by cutting $M$ through a vertex $v$ with the face-sequence $(3, 12^2)$ one by one along the cycles of type $N_1$.
+Assume that the beginning adjacent face to the base horizontal black cycle is 3-gon.

 \begin{lem} A DSEM $M$ of type $[3.4.3.12:3.12^2]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $j \geq 1$ and $i=6m$, $m \in \mathbb{N}$, $(ii)$ $i \geq 24$ for $j=1$, and $i \geq 18$ for $j=2$, $(iii)$ $i \geq 12$ for $j > 2$, $(iv)$ number of vertices of $M(i,j,k) = 8ij/6 \geq 32 $, $(v)$ if $j=1$ then $ k \in \{6r+3: 1 \leq r < (i-6)/6\}$, if $j = 2$ then $ k \in \{6r+5: 1 \leq r < (i-12)/6\}$, if $j = 2m+1$ then $ k \in \{6r+3: 0 \leq r \leq (i-6)/6\}$, and if $j = 2m+2$ then $ k \in \{6r+5: 0 \leq r \leq (i-6)/6\}$. \end{lem}